schneidermanuel/TwitchLeecher-Dx/README.md

 # Twitch Leecher-DX
 If you are looking for an extremely fast and easy to use Twitch VOD downloader, this is your tool!

+## Linux Version
+There is an [aur package](https://aur.archlinux.org/packages/twitchleecher-dx) available!

 ## Is this project alive?
 Yes!
 After the original project was discontinued, I decided to start maintaining and develop this fork!